nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

   - Removes the default admin username (to be re-generated in the initial configuration script).
   - Removes the generated internal and nginx certificates (to be re-generated in the initial configuration script).
   - Enables health check port and interfaces (by default all available interfaces).
-  - Backs up the read-only xroad packages' configuration to allow security server sidecar configuration updates.
+  - Backs up the read-only xroad packages' configuration to allow Security Server Sidecar configuration updates.
-  - Copies the xroad security server sidecar custom configuration files.
+  - Copies the xroad Security Server Sidecar custom configuration files.
   - Exposes the container ports 80 (HTTP), 443 (HTTPS), 4000 (admin UI), 5500 (proxy), 5577 (proxy OCSP) and 5588 (proxy health check).
-- Start a new security server sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
+- Start a new Security Server Sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
   - Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).
   - Maps port 5588 (proxy health check) to the same host port.
-  - Updates security server sidecar configuration on startup if the installed version of the image has been updated.
+  - Updates Security Server Sidecar configuration on startup if the installed version of the image has been updated.
   - Configures xroad-autologin custom software token PIN code with user-supplied PIN (reference data 1.3).
   - Configures admin credentials with user-supplied username and password (reference data 1.4).
   - Generates new internal and admin UI TLS keys and self-signed certificates to establish a secure connection with the client information system.
   - Recreates serverconf database and properties file with serverconf username and random password.
-  - Optionally configures the security server sidecar to use a remote database server.
+  - Optionally configures the Security Server Sidecar to use a remote database server.
-  - Starts security server sidecar services.
+  - Starts Security Server Sidecar services.
   - Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
   - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.